kdkp07/kdkp07/README.md

 - 👋 Hi, I’m Kuldeep Patidar
 - 🎓 I'm currently pursuing B.Tech in Information Technology @NITK
 - 👀 I’m interested in Web development and Open Source contributions.
-- 🌱 I’m currently learning JavaScript and do Leetcode on regular basis.
+- 🌱 I’m currently learning JavaScript and doing Leetcode on a regular basis.
 - 💞️ I’m looking to collaborate on development Projects
 - 📫 You can reach me via mail to patidarkuldeep660@gmail.com or tap this <a href="https://linktr.ee/kdkp07">Link</a>
 <!---